corbinmuraro/corbinmuraro.com/_posts/2017-01-28-screenkraut.md

 ## Background

-Realizing that [Prezi](http://prezi.com) is still a Flash application ([I'm not kidding](https://prezi.com/support/article/troubleshooting/system-requirements-for-prezi/#highendusage)), our team decided to build a similar presentation editor and viewer around the fantastic Javascript framework [impress.js](https://github.com/impress/impress.js/), complete with flashy 3D transitions, lots of themes, etc.
+Realizing that [Prezi](http://prezi.com) is still a Flash application ([I’m not kidding](https://prezi.com/support/article/troubleshooting/system-requirements-for-prezi/#highendusage)), our team decided to build a similar presentation editor and viewer around the fantastic Javascript framework [impress.js](https://github.com/impress/impress.js/), complete with flashy 3D transitions, lots of themes, etc.

 However, after thinking deeper about where we can add value given the many presentation tools already available on the market, we decided to turn the project into a lightweight and synchronized presentation builder and presenter for on-the-fly presentations.